 Section 20 lists amounts due from the employer because of members retiring.
-The three categories of employer retirement costs are Employer Early Retirement Option (ERO), Excess Sick Leave, and Excess Salary Increase.
-Please refer to Chapter 11, Retirement Benefits, for an explanation of the ERO cost and when it is applicable.
+The two categories of employer retirement costs are Excess Sick Leave and Excess Salary Increase.
 Excess sick leave and excess salary increase costs are explained in Chapter 8.